WASdev/azure.sso.setup/README.md

 ## Azure SSO setup examples
 - [Setting up Azure as an OIDC OP for WebSphere Application Server and Liberty clients](azureOidc.md)
-  - This example is a fast path to get you started with using Azure as your OpenID Connect provider (OP) for the WebSphere Application Server traditional and Liberty OIDC relying parties (RP)
+  - This example is a fast path to get you started with using [Microsoft :registered: Entra:tm: ID (formerly Azure:tm: AD)](https://azure.microsoft.com/services/active-directory/) as your OpenID Connect provider (OP) for the WebSphere Application Server traditional and Liberty OIDC relying parties (RP)
 - [Modifying an Azure OIDC OP for WebSphere Application Server and Liberty clients](azureOidcMod.md)
   - This example shows how to modify an existing Azure app registration to add a WebSphere traditional or Liberty OIDC relying parties (RP).